Sean O'Connor

 Profile

-Sean O’Connor has predominately worked in the Intelligence Community (IC), starting his career, like many do, in the US military, where he worked in various intelligence disciplines, ranging from Human Intelligence (HUMINT) to tactical Signals Intelligence (SIGINT), and later serving as a Counterintelligence (CI) contractor for the Department of Defense (DoD).
+Sean O'Connor has primarily worked in the Intelligence Community (IC).
+He began his career in the US military, working in various intelligence disciplines, including Human Intelligence (HUMINT) and tactical Signals Intelligence (SIGINT).
+Later, he served as a Counterintelligence (CI) contractor for the Department of Defense (DoD).

-After six years in the Secureworks CTU, Sean took on a new opportunity with KPMG US as their head of Threat Intelligence, where he built the CTI program for the US, LATAM, and Israel member firms.
-Fast forward to today, Sean is the Global Head of the Equinix Threat Analysis Center (ETAC), which is comprised of teams focused on threat intelligence research, threat hunting, consulting services and data analytics.
+After six years at Secureworks, Sean joined KPMG as the head of Threat Intelligence, where he established the CTI program for the US, LATAM, and Israel member firms.
+Currently, Sean is the Global Head of Cyber Threat Intelligence at Equinix, where he leads the Equinix Threat Analysis Center (ETAC), overseeing teams focused on threat intelligence research, threat hunting, consulting services, and data analytics.

-Sean is a Partnered Faculty member, instructor, and Project Coordinator at Georgia State University’s Evidence-Based Cybersecurity (EBCS) Research Group.
-Sean partnered with EBCS to coauthor GSU's first ever Darknet Intelligence course, which is taught to various Law Enforcement agencies.
-Sean is a firm believer in continuing education, especially in the field of CTI.
-“As analysts we should always be trying to keep up with the ever-evolving threat landscape, and as an instructor, I enjoy teaching these topics to anyone who has the willingness to learn," he says.
+Sean is a Partnered Faculty member, instructor, and Project Coordinator at Georgia State University's Evidence-Based Cybersecurity (EBCS) Research Group.
+He coauthored GSU's first Darknet Intelligence course, teaching it to various Law Enforcement agencies.
+Sean emphasizes the importance of continuing education, especially in the field of cybersecurity.

-In his spare time, Sean enjoys traveling, playing soccer (futbol), reading, working out, and spending time with his family and friends.
-Sean also likes to volunteer his time to non-profit organizations and causes that he supports in both the physical and cyber space, such as the CTI-League, which works side by side with law enforcement to protect healthcare organizations from cybercriminals, and was recognized by SANS as a 2020 Difference Maker.
-Sean founded the CTI-League's Darknet team (CTIL Dark), which publishes an annual dark web threat landscape report on cybercriminal threats to the healthcare sector.
+In his spare time, Sean enjoys traveling, playing soccer, reading, working out, and spending time with his family and friends.
+He volunteers with non-profit organizations and causes in both physical and cyber spaces, such as the CTI-League, which collaborates with law enforcement to protect healthcare organizations from cybercriminals, and was recognized by SANS as a 2020 Difference Maker.
+Sean also founded the CTI-League's Darknet team (CTIL Dark), which publishes an annual dark web threat landscape report on cybercriminal threats to the healthcare sector.

 Qualifications Summary

-• Nearly 15 years of experience in various intelligence and cybersecurity disciplines
+• Over 15 years of experience in various security disciplines

 • Author of SANS FOR589: Cybercrime Intelligence course